ABCS89/dicas/github/github.md

 git merge <nome_da_branch> para fazer o merge de <nome_da_branch> para a branch MAIN.

 git remote -v > mostra a origem do git.

+NO REBASE
+NO REBASE
+NO REBASE
+NO REBASE